hyyan/woo-poly-integration/readme.txt

 == Changelog ==

 == 1.0.1 ==
-Added Documentation links to new wiki Documentation pages Added minified javascript (enable SCRIPT_DEBUG to use unminified versions) Fixes #174 Error in autofill of missing translations of parent category
+Fixes #170 when WooCommerce 3.0.8+ active, product variation titles corrected in cart and orders Added Documentation links to new wiki Documentation pages Added minified javascript (enable SCRIPT_DEBUG to use unminified versions) Fixes #174 Error in autofill of missing translations of parent category